NexPlayer/Android-SDK/advanced.md

 - `DEFAULT = (0x00000000)`

-    Default. `NexPlayer`™ will decide betweenQUICKMIXandLATEMIXoptions automatically.
+    Default. `NexPlayer` will decide betweenQUICKMIXandLATEMIXoptions automatically.
 - `QUICKMIX = (0x00000001)`

-    `NexPlayer`™ will clear the buffer quickly and will start downloading new track segments more quickly.
+    `NexPlayer` will clear the buffer quickly and will start downloading new track segments more quickly.
 - `LATEMIX = (0x00000002)`

-    `NexPlayer`™ will preserve buffered segments and will download new track.
+    `NexPlayer` will preserve buffered segments and will download new track.
 - `int mCode`

 **See Also**